NextCapital/maybe/CONTRIBUTING.md

 1. Create your own fork of the code
 2. Create a branch in your fork for any changes you want to make
 3. If you like the changes and think it would be a helpful contribution, be sure to follow our code style (link to bottom section)
-4. Include screenshots if they relevant to your issue
+4. Include screenshots if they are relevant to your issue
 5. Test your changes.
 Ensure 100% code coverage for unit tests and integration tests.
 6. We expect our ci task to be passing on CI, which includes lint, unit tests, integration tests, and build(s).
 If you have questions, the linter tells you what the rules are.
 7. Sign your commits